Benjamin Jowett: Oxford career

 Jowett was appointed to the Regius Professorship of Greek in autumn 1855.
 He had been a tutor of Balliol and an Anglican cleric since 1842 and had devoted himself to the work of tuition: his pupils became his friends for life.
 He discerned their capabilities and taught them to know themselves.
 This made him a reputation as "the great tutor".

 A great disappointment, his repulse for the mastership of Balliol, also in 1854, appears to have roused him into the completion of his book on The Epistles of St Paul.
-This work, described by one of his friends as "a miracle of boldness", is full of originality and suggestiveness, but its publication awakened against him a storm of theological opposition from the Orthodox Evangelicals, which followed him more or less through life.
+This work, described by one of his friends as "a miracle of boldness", is full of originality and suggestiveness, but its publication awakened against him a storm of theological opposition from the Evangelicals, which followed him more or less through life.
 Instead of yielding to this, he joined with Henry Bristow Wilson and Rowland Williams, who had been similarly attacked, in the production of the volume known as Essays and Reviews.
 This appeared in 1860 and gave rise to a strong outbreak of criticism.
 Jowett's loyalty to those who were prosecuted on this account was no less characteristic than his persistent silence while the augmentation of his salary as Greek professor was withheld.
 This persecution was continued until 1865, when E. A. Freeman and Charles Elton discovered by historical research that a breach of the conditions of the professorship had occurred, and Christ Church, Oxford, raised the endowment from £40 a year to £500.
 Jowett was one of the recipients of Nightingale's three volume work Suggestions for Thought for proof-reading and criticism.
 In the third volume of Essays and Reviews he contributed On the Interpretation of Scripture in which he attempted to reconcile her assertion that religion was law and could be unified with science.
 Her radical thoughts on women's place in the home, and his departure from liberal Anglican theology helped to block for a decade his career advancement to the mastership of Balliol.
-By 1860, he was already Regius Professor of Greek and a fellow of Balliol, but an increase in his stipend was withheld.
+By 1860, he was already Regius Professor of Greek and a Fellow of Balliol, but an increase in his stipend was withheld.
 While the work gained fulsome praise from philosopher-politician John Stuart Mill, it profoundly shook the more traditional establishment's fervent belief that the working-classes would continue to worship in parish churches.
 Recognition that this was no longer so, was just one of the theological departures.
 In October 1862 he was invited to Oak Hill Park to offer Nightingale the sacrament.
 Accepting the prospect with relish, he nonetheless consulted with Archbishop Tait for permission.
 Many of his letters to her and Mrs Bracebridge have survived; their religion was tinged with a mutual respect for their shared common interests and intellectual gifts.
 Also included is an unflattering description of a middle-aged man.